 - 1. This Bylaw may be cited as "Maple Ridge Zone Amending Bylaw No. 7470-2018." - 2.
-That Part 6, Section 617, Low Density Townhouse Residential District (RM-1) be amended by inserting into Subsection 617.5 Density, after clause 1 (a) the following new clause:

-(b) Floor Space Ratio shall not exceed 0.664 times the Lot Area and a maximum of 50.0 square metres of habitable Basement area per unit shall be excluded from the calculation of Gross Floor Area specific to the following Lot:
+That Part 6, Section 617, Low Density Townhouse Residential District (RM-1) be amended by inserting into Subsection 617.5 Density, after clause 1 (a) the following new clause: - (b) Floor Space Ratio shall not exceed 0.664 times the Lot Area and a maximum of 50.0 square metres of habitable Basement area per unit shall be excluded from the calculation of Gross Floor Area specific to the following Lot: - (i) Lot 20 Section 28 Township 12 New Westminster District Plan 47603 - 3.
+That parcel or tract of land and premises known and described as:

-(i) Lot 20 Section 28 Township 12 New Westminster District Plan 47603 and outlined in heavy black line on Map No. 1765 a copy of which is attached hereto and forms part of this Bylaw, is hereby rezoned to RM-1 (Low Density Townhouse Residential).
+and outlined in heavy black line on Map No. 1765 a copy of which is attached hereto and forms part of this Bylaw, is hereby rezoned to RM-1 (Low Density Townhouse Residential).